-If the electrical frequency applied to the stator of an induction motor is changed, the rate of rotation of its magnetic fields n{sync} will change in direct proportion to the change in electrical frequency, and the no-load point on the torque-speed characteristic curve will change with it (see Figure 6-43).
+If the electrical frequency applied to the stator of an induction motor is changed, the rate of rotation of its magnetic fields $n{sync}$ will change in direct proportion to the change in electrical frequency, and the no-load point on the torque-speed characteristic curve will change with it (see Figure 6-43).
 The synchronous speed of the motor at rated conditions is known as the base speed.
-By using variable frequency control, it is possible to adjust the speed of the motor drive can be very flexible.
+By using variable frequency control, it is possible to adjust the speed of the motor either above or below base speed.
+A properly designed variable-frequency induction motor drive can be very flexible.
 It can control the speed of an induction motor over a range from as little as 5 percent of base speed up to about twice base speed.
 However, it is important to maintain certain voltage and torque limits on the motor as the frequency is varied, to ensure safe operation.